-Just keep in mind that since coffee grinders have smaller bowls, you have to grind your foodstuff in small batches.
+Remember that since coffee grinders have smaller bowls, you must grind your foodstuff in small batches.

-You also need to clean the grinder thoroughly after use, preferably by pulsing a tablespoon of baking soda in it for a few seconds to eliminate the smell.
+You must clean the grinder thoroughly after use, preferably by pulsing a tablespoon of baking soda for a few seconds to eliminate the smell.

 Spice Grinder vs Coffee Grinder: Final Thoughts

-A burr coffee grinder is different from a spice grinder, and they cannot be used interchangeably.
+A burr coffee grinder differs from a spice grinder and cannot be used interchangeably.

-That said, blade coffee grinders do resemble spice grinders, mainly in terms of functionality.
+That said, blade coffee grinders resemble spice grinders, mainly in terms of functionality.

-Still, we highly recommend equipping your kitchen with both coffee and spice grinders.
+Still, we highly recommend equipping your kitchen with coffee and spice grinders.